 Not missing a myth from his youth, Khalidi claims that much of the military aid the U.S. provides to Israel “is used to oppress Palestinians.”
 Most aid, however, is spent in the U.S., which creates jobs for Americans and helps provide Israel with the military hardware it needs primarily to defend itself against threats from its neighbors and only secondarily to protect citizens from Palestinian terror.

-The thrust of Khalidi’s article is that the U.S. should not build its embassy on land m that he claims belongs to his family.
+The thrust of Khalidi’s article is that the United States should not build its embassy on land that he claims belongs to his family.
 If he has a legal leg to stand on, he can go to court, just as other Palestinians have in land disputes.
-The U.S. should not concede to the Palestinians; it must follow the law.
+The United States should not concede to the Palestinians; it must follow the law.

 Khalidi doesn’t care about the land; otherwise, we would have heard about this property long ago.
 Ultimately, he admits his real agenda is undermining, if not sabotaging, U.S. recognition of Jerusalem as Israel’s capital.
 “Building a U.S. embassy in Jerusalem, on this site or any other,” he says, “constitutes a legal and moral offense.”